sidneykung/twitter_hate_speech_detection/README.md

 This project aims to automate content moderation to identify hate speech using machine learning binary classification algorithms.
 Hate speech is defined abusive or threatening speech that expresses prejudice against a particular group, especially on the basis of race, religion or sexual orientation.
 Usually, the difference between hate speech and offensive language comes down to subtle context or diction.
 Any company with a website where users post content will benefit from automating as much as the moderation process as possible.

 **Please note:** Because of the subject matter of this project, all notebooks contain offensive language from the dataset.

+***Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.***

+Questions to consider:
+- What are the business's pain points related to this project?
+- How did you pick the data analysis question(s) that you did?
+- Why are these questions important from a business perspective?

 ## Data & Methods